top of page

 "which came first: the chicken or the egg?"

 The dilemma stems from the observation that all chickens hatch from eggs and all chicken eggs are laid by chickens.
 "Chicken-and-egg" is a metaphoric adjective describing situations where it is not clear which of two events should be considered the cause and which should be considered the effect, to express a scenario of infinite regress, or to express the difficulty of sequencing actions where each seems to depend on others being done first.
-Plutarch posed the question as a philosophical matter in his essay "The Symposiacs", written in the 1st century C
+Plutarch posed the question as a philosophical matter in his essay "The Symposiacs", written in the 1st century CE.

 Suggestions for a spoon